ikeraguero/childcare-brasil/README.md

 The aim of Childcare Brasil is to create an easy-to-use and secure website where donors can contribute to improving the lives of children and enhancing educational facilities in Brazil.
 The website main goal is to facilitate donations.

+## Acknowledgements

+This project was developed as part of the coursework at IFC.
+Special thanks to the course instructors and peers for their support and feedback.

 <!--# projeto-childcarebrasil

 ## 1